 Actions to be funded through SOS African Wildlife will include those that address and reduce human-wildlife conflict, poaching of carnivores and their prey, wildlife trafficking, as well as those focussed on enhancing law enforcement and implementing actions that empower communities to participate in conservation as part of innovative livelihood solutions.
 Projects funded under the initiative will also contribute to ensuring the long-term survival of smaller carnivores and prey species such as various antelope species by empowering civil society organisations which will work with relevant authorities and involve local communities in finding solutions to prevent their extinction.
 Concrete outputs expected include increases in the populations of species targeted by each project, increases in the availability of critical habitat areas, and a reduction of direct threats and conflicts.

-SOS African Wildlife provides two types of small to medium size grants to Civil Society Organisations:
+SOS African Wildlife provides two main types of small to medium sized grants:

-- Threatened Species Grants are awarded through periodic Calls for Proposals for projects that have a programmatic approach to addressing existing conservation threats to carnivores and prey species
+- Threatened Species Grants are awarded through periodic Calls for Proposals for projects that have a programmatic approach to addressing existing conservation threats to carnivores and prey species, and are available to Civil Society Organisations only.

-- Rapid Action Grants are awarded through an open-ended Call for Proposals available to projects targeting terrestrial and freshwater threatened species in continental Sub-Saharan Africa and Madagascar.
+- Rapid Action Grants are awarded through an open-ended Call for Proposals.
 They are designed to enable immediate responses to new and emerging threats.
-Rapid Action Grants are now also open to projects responding to threats linked to the COVID-19 crisis and its consequences.
+Two types of Rapid Action Grants are open to projects responding to threats linked to the COVID-19 crisis and its consequences, targeting terrestrial and freshwater threatened species: